Shaoyi-Zhang96/meta-gpt-R/README.md

 # meta-gpt-R
 This package integrates GPT-3.5-turbo into R to bulk checks if genes can be related to traits and provides plausible biological explanations.
-It can submit an unlimited numver of gene-trait pairs at once so you would not have to manually submit queries to chatgpt.
+It can submit an unlimited number of gene-trait pairs at once so you would not have to manually submit queries to chatgpt.

 **required file formate:**